jitsi/docker-jitsi-meet/README.md

   as a client.
 * ``JICOFO_AUTH_PASSWORD=passw0rd`` - Password used by Jicofo when connecting to the XMPP server as a client.

+### Running on a LAN environment

+If running in a LAN environment (as well as on the public Internet, via NAT-es ports) is a requirement, the ``DOCKER_HOST_ADDRESS`` should be set.
+This way, the Videobridge will advertise the IP address of the host running Docker instead of the internal IP address that Docker assigned it, thus making [ICE] succeed.

+The public IP address is discovered via [STUN].
+STUN servers can be specified with the ``JVB_STUN_SERVERS`` option.

 ## Limitations